xstone93/scientific-work/README.md

 During the fall semester of 2023, I worked as a Research Fellow at the [PLT Group](https://cs.brown.edu/research/plt/) of Brown University.
 I worked on approaches and tools to rethinking data science/programming education in times of LLMs, advised by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) and [Kathi Fisler](https://cs.brown.edu/~kfisler/).

 My research interests are mainly in the field of Computer Science Education.
 Here is a list of topics that I am interested in:

-- **Engaging learning technologies** - Designing engaging and interactive learning experiences in digital (and immersive) environments.
-This not only includes the development of technologies but also the evaluation within an educational setting.
-- **LLM-assisted (CS) teaching** - Meaningful (!) integration of large language models (LLMs) into educational contexts, such as individualizing learning experiences.
+- **LLM-assisted (CS) Education** - Meaningful (!) integration of large language models (LLMs) into educational contexts, such as individualizing learning experiences.
-- **Educational data analysis** - Analysis of educational data (qualitative and quantitative) retrieved from a real-life context such as courses, workshops, learning technology, or data sets.
+- **Educational Data Analysis** - Analysis of educational data (qualitative and quantitative) retrieved from a real-life context such as courses, workshops, learning technology, or data sets.
-- **Virtual Reality in Teaching** - Using mixed reality approaches to transform traditional learning contexts in immersive learning experiences.
-- **Game-based learning and gamification** - From a broad perspective, game-based learning could be seen as an engaging learning technology.
+- **Game-based learning and Gamification** - From a broad perspective, game-based learning could be seen as an engaging learning technology.
 But GBL/gamification is more than "playing a game and learning".
 A well-considered design process, implementation, and evaluation are necessary for both the tool and the teaching context.
 - **Large-scale teaching** - Evaluation of students' learning experiences within a large-scale teaching and learning context.
 - **Curriculum design** - Designing dedicated curricula for different educational contexts and topics such as data science, introduction to programming, or computational thinking.
+- **Engaging learning technologies** - Designing engaging and interactive learning experiences in digital (and immersive) environments.
+This not only includes the development of technologies but also the evaluation within an educational setting.
+- **Virtual Reality in Education** - Using mixed reality approaches to transform traditional learning contexts in immersive learning experiences.

 # Teaching
 During my academic career, I had the opportunity to give many different lectures and courses.
 I gave courses at Graz University of Technology, FH Campus 02, University of Applied Sciences Upper Austria, and University College of Teacher Education Styria.